rotmh/editorconfig-core-rust/README.md

 See [the documentation].

-## Note on the CLI
+## Testing

+The EditorConfig Cores testing suite uses CTest and tests CLI built around Core libraries.

-This package contains a binary crate as well as the library.
-This binary contains an EditorConfig CLI which was created for testing purposes, as [editorconfig-core-test] operates on CLIs.
+This crate contains an auxiliary EditorConfig CLI which was created for testing purposes, as stated above.

 Although it was created for testing, you can use it in your project for extracting properties of a path from the shell.